inBeat/inbeat-website/content/singles/pricing.md

 ---
-title: Pricing Plans | inBeat
+title: Plans & Pricing | inBeat
-description: Pricing Plans
+description: Flexible plans for different needs.
+No contracts and no hidden fees.
 slug: pricing
 layout: pricing
-draft: false
-noindex: false
 teasertrial:
   title: Take it for a spin
-  description: Get a feel for the platform with our Teaser Trial.
+  description: Get a feel for the platform with our Teaser Plan.
 No credit card required.
 No trial period.
   cta:
     text: >-
       <span>Try it for free</span> &#8212 No credit card